 Certain employees of the System are required to participate in the Knox County defined contribution plan (asset accumulation plan), a single employer plan of Knox County, Tennessee.
 The plan covers full-time System employees.
 Plan benefits depend solely on amounts contributed to the plan plus investment earnings.
 System employees are eligible to participate on the first day of employment and vest in employer contributions at 20% per year after one year of service and are 100% vested after five years.
 The plan requires all participants to contribute a minimum of 6% of compensation.
 Employees may contribute up to 15% of compensation and the System will match these contributions up to 6% of compensation.
-Forfeitures were used to assist in funding the Employee Disability Plan.
-As of June 30, 2017 and 2016, there were 7 active plan members.
-For additional information refer to the Knox County Retirement and Pension Board Report.
+Forfeitures were used to assist in funding the Knox County Employee Disability Plan, a single employer Other Post Employment Benefit (OPEB) defined benefit plan of Knox County, Tennessee.
+As of June 30, 2018, and 2017, there were 7 active plan members.